On $\mathrm{H}-$trivial line bundles on toric DM stacks of dim $\geq3$: Introduction

 The paper is organized as follows.
-In section \ref{stack}, we give an overview of smooth toric DM stacks, their Picard groups and the cohomology of line bundles on the stacks.
+In Section \ref{stack}, we give an overview of smooth toric DM stacks, their Picard groups and the cohomology of line bundles on the stacks.
 Then we define forbidden cones and forbidden sets and state the first main result Theorem \ref{if}.
 Section \ref{H} focuses on the proof of Theorem \ref{if}.
 We first exhibit an important way of producing infinitely many $\mathrm{H}-$trivial line bundles in Proposition \ref{if1}.
-Then we relate it to the existence of a $\mathbf{\Sigma}-$piecewise linear function $\psi$ such that $\mathrm{dim}(\Lambda_{\psi})<m$.
-In section \ref{three}, we consider the case when $N$ has rank three.
+Then we relate it to the existence of a $\mathbf{\Sigma}-$piecewise linear function $\psi$ such that $0<\mathrm{dim}(\Lambda_{\psi})<m$.
+In Section \ref{three}, we consider the case of dimension three.
 We prove a sufficient and necessary condition for the existence of infinitely many $\mathrm{H}-$trivial line bundles under the assumption that there is no more than one pair of collinear rays in $\mathbf{\Sigma}$.
-Section \ref{comments} proposes two conjectures that would generalize our results.
+Section \ref{comments} describes our current state of knowledge and states some open questions related to infinitude of $\mathrm{H}-$trivial line bundles on toric DM stacks.

-{\it Acknowledgements.} We thank the organizers of the volume for inviting our contribution.
-We are grateful to Prof. Fulton whose dedication to mathematics and in particular algebraic geometry has served as a model for us over the years and decades.
-Lev Borisov was partially supported by NSF grant DMS-1601907.
-We thank Markus Perling for pointing out his paper \cite{P} to us.
+{\it Acknowledgements.} L. Borisov was partially supported by NSF grant DMS-1601907.
+We thank Markus Perling for pointing out the paper \cite{P} to us.